oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 >
 > Note: A translation from `en-US` to `en-GB` would pass the test.

-> A tool MAY remove the source language as quick fix.
+> A tool MAY remove the source language as a quick fix.

 ### 6.1.29 Remediation without Product Reference <a id='remediation-without-product-reference'></a>